n0n4n0n/markdown-test-repository/index.md

 #### "SayHello() improved my daily work experience by more than 100%.
 I use it in each and every one of my projects and it made all of my work so much better.
 It even got me a job at Microsoft!"
 Mike, 24, Software developer

 #### "This function has changed my live forever!
 When I used it in my Android app, the sales instantly skyrocketed.
-Now I'm a rick bitch! $$$"
+Now I'm a rich bitch! $$$"
 Joline, 20, Hobby programmer

 #### "In one word: It's simply amazing!"